Ninja4Panda/My-Website/README.md

 - [ ] Dead players operation

-- [ ] Test for disconnecting players that trys to change the img.id to alive from dead
+- [ ] Test for players that trys to change the img.id to alive from dead
+- Should show that they voted for no one

 - [x] Implement nurse logic *12/09/2020*
 - Nurse finds out the potenially dead person in game.votes when he still has a revive potion

 ### Known bugs
-- Roomid & uid can be number sometimes which makes holes array
+- ~Roomid & uid can be number sometimes which makes holes array~(Fixed by adding checks*6/09/2020*)
 - ~Start Game doesn't work when there is only one person in the room(It shouldn't work anyways.
-During testing, when there is only one person in the room, the room will not function correctly)~
+During testing, when there is only one person in the room, the room will not function correctly)~(Fixed by putting the start chat event outside of join room callback *20/09/2020*)
+- ~A player disconnected after being picked as kill target doesn't work correctly.~(Fixed by putting a check inside died function *22/09/2020*)
+- ~If a player disconnect right at the moment when another player vote him the voting player will be disconnected.~(Fixed by changing operations in the catch *22/09/2020*)